Joseph A. Lombardo

-If you are trying to seal the record of an indictable crime, the requirements are largely similar with the key difference that the waiting period increases from five years to 10 years.
+If you are trying to seal the record of an indictable crime in Gloucester County, the requirements are largely similar with the key difference that the waiting period increases from five years to 10 years.
 However, the waiting period drops down to only two years for municipal ordinance violations, and down to one year for drug crimes if you were 21 years old or younger at the time of the offense.

 New Jersey also requires a $75 processing fee for filing expungement paperwork.

 Do I Have to Tell Employers About My Sealed Criminal Record?

 In most situations, the answer to this question is no, you do not have to disclose your sealed criminal record on job applications or during job interviews.
 That includes being arrested, being convicted, and the existence of the criminal record itself.
 When employers run a background check, they will simply see a result of “No record found.”

 As stated by N.J.S.A.
 2C:52-27 (Effect of Expungement), “Unless otherwise provided by law, if an order of expungement is granted, the arrest, conviction and any proceedings related thereto shall be deemed not to have occurred, and the petitioner may answer any questions relating to their occurrence accordingly.”

 However, there are a few scenarios in which you would be legally obligated to disclose your criminal history, regardless of your records being sealed.
 As the statute goes on to add, you would be required to disclose your conviction and related information if: